pyArchimate – Public API shim

 #Hex color str

-Return the default valid relationship between two element types
+Return the default valid relationship type between two element types.

 Parameters: